hivesolutions/appier/doc/requests.md

     return "hello from /file?file_name=%s" % file_name
 ```

-It can also cast those parameters for you:
+Parameters can also be casted for you by specifying their type:

 ```python
 @appier.route("/file", ("GET", "POST"))